getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/exception.md

 The exception mechanism is an optional field residing in the [_Exception Interface_](#exception-interface).
 It carries additional information about the way the exception was created on the target system.
-This includes general exception values obtained from operating system or runtime APIs, as well as mechanism-specific values.
+This includes general exception values obtained from the operating system or runtime APIs, as well as mechanism-specific values.

 ### Attributes